valkey-io/valkey-io.github.io/content/blog/2024-08-29-valkey-memory-efficiency-8-0.md

 +++
-title= "Storing more with less: Memory Efficiency in Valkey 8" date= 2024-08-29 01:01:01 description= "Learn about the new memory efficiency improvements in Valkey 8 which reduces memory overhead, allows more data to be stored in the same amount of memory." authors= [ "hpatro"]
+title= "Storing more with less: Memory Efficiency in Valkey 8" date= 2024-08-29 01:01:01 description= "Learn about the new memory efficiency improvements in Valkey 8 which reduces memory overhead, which allows more data to be stored in the same amount of memory." authors= [ "hpatro"]
 +++